-The GGHA will inspect all units prior to execution of a HAP contract and each unit inspection, the GGHA will inspect 100% of the contract units in the building.
-The 20% sample is the minimum number of annual inspections the GGHA will conduct.
-The GGHA may elect to conduct a greater percentage of annual inspections.
+The GGHA will inspect not less than biennially 20% of the contract units in each building (a random sample) and premises.
+Turnover inspections (providing assistance to a new family in a contract unit) are not counted towards meeting the annual/biennial inspection requirement.
+If more than 20% of the annual/biennial sample fails the initial inspection, the GGHA will inspect 100% of the contract units in the building.
+The 20% sample is the minimum number of annual/biennial inspections the GGHA will conduct.
+The GGHA may elect to conduct a greater percentage of annual/biennial inspections.
 The GGHA will conduct follow-up inspections on a failed unit to verify that the owner has corrected an HQS violation.